phu0ngng/nccl/doc/source/env.rst

 NCCL_IB_DISABLE
 ---------------

-The ``NCCL_IB_DISABLE`` variable disables the IB/RoCE transport that is to be used by NCCL.
-Instead, NCCL will fallback to using IP sockets.
+The ``NCCL_IB_DISABLE`` variable prevents the IB/RoCE transport from being used by NCCL.
+Instead, NCCL will fall back to using IP sockets.

 Values accepted